 The proposed EWA Extension study area encompasses Section 2, from Woodland Drive to Lookout Road; and Section 3, from Lookout Road to Frank Sound Road within Bodden Town and North Side districts, northwards to North Sound and south to the coastline (Figure 2).
+The study area to identify direct impacts encompasses the proposed route's footprint, which is represented by a 10-mile-long (16 km), 160-ft-wide (49 m) multi-lane highway and associated roundabouts.

-This area encompasses the initially identified EWA Extension Corridor, which has been gazetted to encompass an area to allow room for future expansions as well as buffer areas.
-This study area is sufficiently wide enough to allow for the identification of other roadway and multi-modal alternatives.
-This study area was also established to evaluate potential indirect effects, which are impacts caused by the project, which occur later in time or removed in distance, but are reasonably foreseeable to occur.
+Additionally, at its eastern end, the proposed route includes an 80-ft-wide (24 m) southern connecter road.
+This boundary will be used for the identification of resources within a reasonable proximity of the project limits and to calculate the anticipated direct effects potentially resulting from the implementation of the project.
+As the project design advances, the potential impacts are anticipated to be refined; however, at this early planning stage of the project development process, this study area is assumed to represent an approximate limit within which the project could be reasonably constructed.
+A study area was also established to evaluate potential indirect effects, which are impacts caused by the project, which occur later in time or removed in distance, but are reasonably foreseeable to occur.
 This area is outlined in red in Figure 2.
 It should be noted that much of the land within the study area and specifically within the direct project footprint is under private ownership.

+Proposed East-West Arterial Extension